Last Updated on January 6th, 2020

 The mangosteen is an evergreen tree native to Indonesia that bears a purplish red fruit that is nearly totally inedible, except a tiny amount of soft flesh around its seeds known as an aril.
 The edible aril of mangosteen is white and bland, but mangosteen juice makers add the inedible rinds to the mix to add antioxidant polyphenols and to give the resulting juice a puckery taste.

-Mangosteen is a traditional remedy for acne.
+Mangosteen is a traditional remedy for acne, especially for its strong antibacterial effect.
 It is anti-fibrotic, slowing down the formation of blood clots through the body, and reducing purple veins caused by rosacea.
 The only product for acne skin care that contains mangosteen, MyChelle Dermaceuticals Apple Brightening Mist, unfortunately also causes witch hazel, which can cause as much irritation as mangosteen can prevent.
 Any mangosteens imported into the United States, incidentally, have been sterilized with radiation to kill Asian fruit flies.

 The most recent superfoods craze centers around the acai berry.
 Popularized through the tireless efforts of Amazon ethnobotanist Chris Kilham, one of the claims to fame for acai berry is that it is sustainably and ethically harvested.
 Natives of the Amazon jungle collect the plant in the wild and are paid fair prices for their 50-kilo (110 pound) baskets of berries delivered to the processing plant in Manaus, Brazil.